m13253/dns-over-https/Readme.md

 This project is named "DNS-over-HTTPS" because it was written before the IETF DoH project.
 Although this project is compatible with IETF DoH, the project is not affiliated with IETF.

-To avoid confusion, you may also call this project "m13253/DNS-over-HTTPS".
+To avoid confusion, you may also call this project "m13253/DNS-over-HTTPS" or anything you like.

 ## License